-“Nothing much,” Elissa looks up the hill towards the Hamilton estate trying to focus her thoughts.
+“Nothing much,” Elissa looked up the hill towards the Hamilton estate trying to focus her thoughts.
 “Jenson came by to see me once sporting some fresh bruises, wouldn’t say much about them other than he had a meeting with Peter Hamilton.”

 “Say it’s raining and you’re taking a turn too fast, you hydroplane and pump your brakes and…”

 “You would effectively empty your master cylinder or empty it enough to cause brake failure.”
-Hector finishes her thought.
+Hector finished her thought.
 “We need to find out who has access to his car.
 We also need to get into his garage.”

-Elissa looks at Hector, “So far our suspect is Zania Hamilton and I’m thinking she has a lover of her own.
+Elissa looked at Hector, “So far our suspect is Zania Hamilton and I’m thinking she has a lover of her own.
 No woman would put up with a cheating husband of his magnitude without one or a good reason to stay.
 We need to talk to that lawyer of hers.
 I’m thinking the missus signed a pre-nup.”

 “Sure, but how many sixteen year old girls know how to bleed brakes?”
-Elissa looks where he is pointing.
+Elissa looked in the direction Hector was pointing.

 “The hypothetical man-”

-“Woman…” Hector taps his notepad.
+“Or woman…” Hector tapped his notepad.
 “Tell her I’m sorry.”

 Peter winked at the secretary and made his way back to Odette’s desk.
 “Peter, I told you to call me Peter.”

 “Yes you did, Mr. Hamilton and I explained that it would be highly unprofessional for me to do so.”
 She took a calming breath, struggled to keep her face neutral.
 “Are you sure you won’t reconsider these stipulations?”